Postgraduate Program in Pediatric Dentistry

 Program Strengths

-- Strong didactic program, especially in orthodontics, with flexibility to accommodate diverse professional goals
+• Strong didactic program with flexibility to accommodate diverse professional goals

-- Evidence-based, patient-centered care in both in- and out-patient settings with normal, developmentally disabled and medically compromised preschool and school-aged patients
+• Evidence-based, patient-centered care in both in- and out-patient settings with children including those with special healthcare needs

 Program Faculty